 Set the color variable to a field or an expression

-When a layer is symbolized with graduated symbols or proportional symbology, you can also vary the color of the symbols.
+When a layer is symbolized with single symbol, unique values, graduated symbols or proportional symbology, you can also vary the color of the symbols.
 You can set the color variable to a numeric attribute field or write an expression.
 The attribute can be the same or different than the one used by the layer symbology.
 Choose a color scheme to apply to the range of values.

 For example, a layer of points representing earthquakes drawn with graduated symbols shows classified circles sized relative to the earthquake's magnitude.
 The color variable set to a numeric field indicating damage displays the degree of damage for each circle based on colors along a specified color scheme.